RU09342/lab-6taking-control-over-your-embedded-life-mattmammarelli/Open Loop Systems/README.md

 */

 //Open Loop Control MSP430F5529
-//Receives a duty cycle over UART, sends the pwm over GPIO pin 1.2
+//Receives a temperature over UART, converts to a pwm, sends the pwm over GPIO pin 1.2
 //Receives temperature from ADC12, puts into array of values
 //Transmits temperature over UART when Timer B ISR fires, about every 1 second